-In order to increase the chances of success of IVF treatment, many assisted reproduction professionals tend to transfer more than one embryo.
+In recent decades, the probability of having twins has increased considerably due to delayed childbearing and the use of assisted reproductive techniques.
+In addition, many professionals tend to transfer more than one embryo to increase treatment success rates.
 That way, if one do not implant, another may do it.
-But what if both embryos implant, i.e. a twin pregnancy?

 The different sections of this article have been assembled into the following table of contents.

 Twin pregnancies are complicated due to the large volume occupied by the development of more than one baby in a woman's body.
 Her body is going to make an effort to adapt to the overload.

 The uterus has to bear an excess weight and may become distended, putting more pressure on other organs.
 Having twins or more babies also means a larger placenta and higher hormone levels.

 Here are the most common risks of a twin pregnancy for moms-to-be.

 High blood pressure due to pregnancy, or pre-eclampsiais one of the most common risks in women with multiple pregnancies.
 Pre-eclampsia usually occurs around 20 weeks of pregnancy and affects 15-20% of women with multiple pregnancies.

 This alteration must be treated immediately, since it causes serious alterations and even death both in the mother and in the fetus.